-I hereby grant permission to the ne Arizona Department of Health Services (ADHS) to use photograph(s)
+I hereby grant permission to the Arizona Department of Health n Services (ADHS) to use photograph(s)

 and/or video recording(s) of taken on

-(PRINT NAME) (DATE)
+(PRINT NAME Ξ) (DATE)

-publications, newspapers, ma gazines, television, social media or video recording(s) for reproduction in the subsites and other media.
-I understand other media of ADHS
+elevision, social media d/or video recording(s) for reproduction in a, websites and other media.
+I understand note public understanding of ADHS

-revoked from the date the im photograph(s) and video reco ages were captured and that ADI o recording(s) will be in effect until HS will retain a digital copy of all ssion can be revoked at any time by
+I understand that permission to use phorevoked from the date the images were photograph(s) and video recording(s).
+I contacting ADHS verbally, in writing, in e captured and that AD understand that permi DHS will retain a digital copy of all

-Arizona, ADHS, and its officers, e photograph(s) and/or video record employees, and agents from any liability rding(s).
+I hereby release the State of Arizona, A in connection with the use of photograp employees, and agents from any liability ording(s).

 DATE:

 SIGNATURE:

 ADDRESS: State Zip Code

-, Zip 0000
+• Zip Code

 TELEPHONE:

+E-MAIL:

-E-MAIL: sent to you by e-mail:
+Please check if you would like a c opy of this release sent to you by e-mail:

-DO NOT WRITE BELOW T HIS LINE-FOR AGENCY USE ONLY
+DO NO T WRITE BELOW T THIS LINE-FOR AGENCY USE ONLY

-Photographer: F Photo/Video Release ID#
+Photographer: Photo/Video Release ID#

-Douglas A .
-Ducey Governor Cara M. Christ MD, MS, Director
+Douglas A. Ducey Governor Cara M. Christ MD, MS, Director

-150 North 18th Avenue Suite 500 Phoenix AZ 85007-3247 P 602-542-1025 F 602-542-1062 W azhealth gov
+150 North 18th Avenue Suite 500 Dhe neniv A7 85007 3247 D 602 542 1025 E 602 542 1062 W 27health gay